JTSDK/jtsdk64-tools-dep/README.md

 ## MSYS2 Update and Configuration

-As with `JTSDK versoin 2`, the MSYS2 installation will need to be updated *before* installing hamlib dependencies.
+As with `Previous JTSDK Installaitons`, the MSYS2 installation will need to be updated *before* installing hamlib dependencies.
 You can do this manually with a shortcut or through the menu system, the choice is yours.
 For consistency, this document will be using the menu system.

 You can read more about the [MSYS2][] setup process from their [website](https://www.msys2.org).